shinkoumitimes/shinkoumitimes/README.md

 If you scrolled this far down, then hi lol why did you read through this.

-Aand, if you're wondering why my skins might look a little scuffed when it comes to brightness, it's because I usually have my phone brightness set to half and I end up thinking my colors are pretty dark.
-Most of the time, they are not.
-I may fix it one day, but honestly I'm too lazy for that, so..
-Just bear with way too bright skin on my skins for now.

 My strawpage is linked, if you wanna say anything.
-Drawings on strawpage are down, buuuttt if they get fixed then I'll link something dedicated to any art I'm sent!
-Like a google slides or something, with my own input with every slide.
-I'll also leave answers to any questions I get there too lol.
+I'll also leave answers to any questions or drawings I get on a seperate repository (that as of now, doesn't exist).
+Also, if you're just gonna tell me to kill myself then I probably wont respond unless youre saying it because of something stupid.

 ***Lovingly signed, Ren.***

  (P.S, i am way too serious with this half the time i never even use grammar... literally every other word is a spelling mistake, idk why im so into this.
 WHOOPS!)